hunter-college-ossd-spr-2020/firefox-addon-activity/team_6.md

 7. If a person working with the content of this repository runs into problems or has questions, what can they do?

-   Anyone experiencing problems or confusion
+   Anyone experiencing problems or confusion can review the `README.md` file for further clarification.
+   If that proves insufficient, they can file a bug, email the dev-addons mailing list or contact the WebExtensions team in hopes of resolving the issue.

 # Part 4